-If electrical equipment has to be supplied with power beyond the run time of the UPS, a generator will be required.
+If electrical equipment has to be supplied with power which is longer than the run time of what the UPS is capable of doing, a generator will be required.

-When a generator starts up it needs time to synchronise with the UPS electrical current.
+What you find is that when a generator starts up it needs to take its time to synchronise with the UPS units electrical current.
 If the generator is working close to full capacity, there is a chance that the generator will drop the load.
-To stop this from happening, a larger generator is the cure.
+The only way to stop this from happening is by installing a larger generator.

 •Verify the effect on your company should certain electrical equipment fail